AllanLRH/pfa-case/README.md

 Also be sure the create a `.env`-file in the root directory containing the keys found in the `.envrc`-file in the same directory.

+The required dependencies are listed in the `requirements.txt`-file, and to set up af virtiual environment, simply run `python -m venv .venv`, activate the environment with `source .venv/bin/activate` and install the dependencies using `pip install -r requirements.txt`.

 ## About the data

 From the data description: